friendtech33-DAO/ft33-docs/docs/contracts-old/staking.md

 * V1 [0xF11f...2223](https://etherscan.io/address/0xF11f0F078BfaF05a28Eac345Bb84fcb2a3722223)

-## OHM Staking
+## FTW Staking

 Prior to [V1.1  migration](https://olympusdao.medium.com/olympus-v1-1-a5c6a48be7d1),
-the old staking contract (V1) was used for staking OHM.
+the old staking contract (V1) was used for staking FTW.
 Afterwards, a new staking contract (V2) was rolled out, which  works with a staking helper (V2, Staking Helper).
 The staking helper contract calls "stake" and then "claim" of the new staking contract.
 When the "stake" function is called, sOHM is put into a warmup phase and all the